daniellerch/daniellerch.github.io/stego/aletheia/lsbr-attack-en.md

 | 10000000     | 0110111**0** (-1) | 00101010          |
 | 01010100     | 01111101          | 01111101          |

-As can be seen from the example, the fundamental difference between LSB-R and LSB-M is that the latter produces carry while the former does not.
-In fact, LSB-R never adds one to an odd value and never subtracts one from an even value, producing the anomaly exploited by structural detection methods.
+As can be seen from the example, the fundamental difference between LSB replacement and LSB matching is that the latter produces carry while the former does not.
+In fact, LSB replacement never adds one to an odd value and never subtracts one from an even value, producing the anomaly exploited by structural detection methods.